FreeCodeCampGuam/A-Club/README.md

 - [ ] **Level 2**
-    Focuses on functions and conditionals by having the character not move at the start and require the player to code the conditional statement for a keypress and call the function for movement.
+    Focuses on functions and conditionals by having the character not move at the start and require the player to code the conditional statement for a key press and call the function for movement.

     The user editable code could be done like:
     ```Lua